KhoaLearn/EconVNNewsBot/README.md

 # EconVNNewsBot

-**EconVNNewsBot** is an advanced question-answering system that leverages **Retrieval-Augmented Generation (RAG)** and **Chain of Thought (CoT) reasoning** to process queries related to Vietnamese economic news.
-This system is designed to efficiently retrieve relevant articles and synthesize comprehensive answers, offering contextually accurate and precise information.
-By combining cutting-edge NLP techniques such as vector-based retrieval, re-ranking, and thought reasoning, EconVNNewsBot addresses the complexities of economic news with ease.
+**EconVNNewsBot** is an advanced question-answering system that utilizes **Retrieval-Augmented Generation (RAG)** and **Chain of Thought (CoT) reasoning** to process queries on Vietnamese economic news.
+This system efficiently retrieves relevant articles and synthesizes comprehensive answers, delivering contextually accurate and precise information.
+By combining cutting-edge NLP techniques such as vector-based retrieval, re-ranking, and thought reasoning, EconVNNewsBot addresses the complexities of economic news.

 ---